gazebosim/design/tape_measure_tool.md

 ## Nice to haves

+ * Display bounding boxes when hovering during the selection.
  * Manipulating the end points once the tape measure is placed.
  * Specifying the length of the tape so that it will lock to that length.
  * Specifying an angle (relative to the x, y, or z axis, I suppose) that the tape measure will lock to.
+ * Hold shift to snap and constrain the tape measure to the closest axis.

 ## Questions of functionality